Chemical & Biological Weapons during Gulf War

 Research on chemical and biological weapons

 VA continues to monitor Gulf War Veterans' health issues and conduct research.
 Past research on chemical and biological weapons and Gulf War Veterans includes:

-- Institute of Medicine report, Updated Literature Review of Sarin (2004), which found that research doesn't show long-term neurological problems from exposure to low levels of sarin.
+- Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine report, Updated Literature Review of Sarin (2004), which found that research doesn't show long-term neurological problems from exposure to low levels of sarin.
 A low level of sarin is an amount that doesn’t cause noticeable symptoms during the exposure.

-- Institute of Medicine report on Gulf War and Health: Depleted Uranium, Sarin, Pyridostigmine Bromide, and Vaccines (2000)
+- HMD report on Gulf War and Health: Depleted Uranium, Sarin, Pyridostigmine Bromide, and Vaccines (2000)

 - Presidential Advisory Committee (PAC) report Gulf War Veterans’ Illnesses (48 KB, PDF) (1996)